collective-soundworks/soundworks/README.md

 ```

-We can now instantiate the performance module, and start the server and map the `/player` namespace to the modules we just set up: this last command indicates that all clients connecting to the `/player` namespace (through the domain name URL) will need to communicate with the `checkin` and `performance` modules on the server side.
+We can now instantiate the performance module, and start the server and map the `/player` namespace to the modules we just set up: this last command indicates that all clients connecting to the `/player` namespace (through the root URL) will need to communicate with the `checkin` and `performance` modules on the server side.

 ```javascript
 var performance = new MyPerformance()